GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis: Experiments

 \subsection{Ablation Studies}

 We conduct an ablation study to evaluate the contribution of each alternative in our approach.
-First, we compare how our model works with ViT and ConvNeXT.
+First, we compare how well our model works with ViT and ConvNeXT.
 Then we examine the effect of our tri-modality input in comparison with the text-image bimodal CLIP model without the schematic symbol input.
 Finally, we compare our models across different stages of fine-tuning: Ours\_{v1} is the warm-up model trained through the first stage, omitting the second training stage; Ours\_{v2} skips the first stage and directly goes into the second stage of training until convergence; Ours\_{v3} omits the second stage, training through the first stage to convergence; Ours\_{Scratch} goes through both stages, but is trained from scratch on the Galaxy10 and GalaxyMNIST datasets, without pre-training on large-scale natural datasets.
 The results in Table \ref{tab:ablation_results} show the impact of each alternative in our approach.
 The full models, Ours(ViT-16) and Ours(ConvNeXT), achieve the highest accuracy and F1 scores on both datasets.
 Removing the symbol modality (CLIP models) or omitting training stages (e.g., Ours\_{v1}, Ours\_{v2}, and Ours\_{v3}) reduces performance.
 The Ours\_{Scratch} variant, trained without pretraining, shows notable drops, indicating the impact of pretraining with large-scale general datasets on astronomy tasks.

+We also conduct the ablation study of text and symbols and the ablation study on each part of our tri-model loss function.
+Results in Table \ref{tab:ablation_results2} show that removing either the schematic symbols, text descriptions in our framework or each modal pair in the loss function leads to a performance drop.
+Each modality contributes to our tasks in a complementary way.